mP1/j2cl-maven-plugin/Readme.md

 </ignored-dependencies>
 ```

-The following dependencies will automatically be detected and ignored.

-- Archives with only annotation class files.
+- Maven coordinates may have a wildcard in the version.

+Archives with the following conditions will automatically marked as equivalent to adding a `ignored-dependencies` entry.

-- Archives with annotation processors.
+- Annotation processors.
-- Archives with JRE classes (including bootstrap).
 - Dependency where `classifier=sources` pairs another dependency.

-TODO Maybe also ignore `classifier=jszip`.

-Maven coordinates may have a wildcard in the version.
+- JRE classes & javascript (including bootstrap).
+- Only annotation class files.